justeattakeaway/pie/apps/pie-docs/src/components/checkbox/motion/motion.md

 ## Active

-When the user clicks a checkbox (on:Click), the active state $active01 fades in at 100ms and then out at 100ms.
+When the user clicks a checkbox, the active state `$active-01` fades in at 100ms and then out at 100ms.

 {% contentWrapper %}
     {% contentPageImage {